 • A number of New Zealand Law Society Committees.

-Outside of law Mr Finlayson has had extensive involvement in arts and culture.
-He previously served as chair of the Arts Board of Creative New Zealand and was a trustee of a number of arts organisations before he entered Parliament.
-Since leaving Parliament he has become a trustee of Chamber Music New Zealand, The Archibald Baxter Memorial Trust, The School of Dance Foundation and the Adam Foundation.
+Outside of law, Mr Finlayson has had extensive involvement in arts and culture.
+He previously served as chair of the Creative New Zealand Arts Board and was a trustee of a number of arts organisations before he entered Parliament.
+Since leaving Parliament he served on several arts boards and currently is on the Sarjeant Gallery Trust and the Adam Foundation.
+In 2023 he was appointed to the board of Te Urewera.

 Mr Finlayson is a foundation author of McGechan on Procedure, the leading text on the practice and procedure of the Senior Courts of New Zealand.
 In 2018 he received a grant from the New Zealand Law Foundation to complete a book on the Crown Māori relationship, and he has also written a book on the Office of the Attorney-General, published in 2022.